|Height:||360.79+ ft||(109.97+ m)||Elevation:||227 ft (69 m)||GPS Latitude:||40.34717|

 Southbound: From U.S. Highway 101 just north of Weott, take exit 663 South Fork Honeydew and turn right onto Bull Creek/Mattole Road.
 Drive west 4.4 mi (7.1 km) on Bull Creek/Mattole Road to the entrance for the Big Trees Area.
 Turn left here and continue to the Big Trees Area parking lot.

 Hike: GPS-assisted navigation is recommended for this hike.
 From the parking lot, hike toward Bull Creek and cross the seasonal footbridge, if available.
 The trail veers left/east just after you cross the footbridge.
 In 400 ft (122 m), turn right/south toward Giant Tree.
 Pass to the right of Giant Tree and, when you reach the first Bull Creek Flats trail marker, turn left.
 When you reach the Johnson Camp Trail sign, turn left again toward the Bull Creek Trail sign.
 In approximately 2.0 mi (3.2 km), you will encounter a cut log on your right next to a splintered log on your left.
 Turn left just past the next tree beside the trail and, using a GPS device, follow a small gully north/downhill 464 ft (141 m) off-trail to Bull Creek Giant.
 As you hike down the gully, walk over a log, veer to your left, and then pass under another log to reach the valley floor.
-Continue straight across the valley floor until you see a long, fallen tree on your left.
-Follow this fallen tree, past Bull Creek Giant, and hike northeast 400 ft (122 m) off-trail to John Muir.
-After visiting John Muir, hike northeast 50 ft (15 m) off-trail to Pipe Dream.
+Continue straight across the valley floor until you see a long, fallen log on your left.
+Follow this fallen log, past Bull Creek Giant, and hike northeast 400 ft (122 m) off-trail to John Muir.
+After visiting John Muir, hike northeast 50 ft (15 m) off-trail to Pipe Dream, hike southwest 400 ft (122 m) off-trail to Bull Creek Giant, hike west 0.1 mi (0.2 km) off-trail to Harriett Weaver, or hike northwest 0.25 mi (0.40 km) off-trail to Minaret.

 Creek Warning: John Muir is not accessible from the Big Trees Area parking lot when Bull Creek has high water levels and the seasonal footbridge is not installed.
 It is best to visit John Muir from July through October when Bull Creek is low enough to wade across.
-To visit John Muir whenever Bull Creek is impassable, use the 1.2 mi (1.9 km) longer alternate route via Bull Creek Flats Trail.
+To visit John Muir whenever Bull Creek is impassable, use the 1.0 mi (1.6 km) longer alternate route via Bull Creek Flats Trail South.

 View John Muir Tree location in Google Maps